fpcorcoran/PyCESat2/README.md

 ## Installation

-Due to the developmental nature of this package, it is not yet available via `$conda install` or `$pip install`
+Due to the developmental nature of this package, it is not yet available via `conda install` or `pip install`

 Instead, please fork and clone this repository.
 From within the cloned directory...

 ### **conda users:**

-1. Create a new virtual environment with `$conda env create -f environment.yaml`
+1. Create a new virtual environment with `conda env create -f environment.yaml`

-2. Add PyCESat2 to virtual environment with `$conda develop .`
+2. Add PyCESat2 to virtual environment with `conda develop .`

 ### **pip users:**

-1. Create a new virtual environment with venv - [https://docs.python.org/3/tutorial/venv.html]
+1. Create a new virtual environment with *venv* - https://docs.python.org/3/tutorial/venv.html

-2. Install package requirements in new environment with `$pip install -r requirements.txt`
+2. Install package requirements in new environment with `pip install -r requirements.txt`

-3. Add PyCESat2 to virtual environment with `$pip install .`
+3. Add PyCESat2 to virtual environment with `pip install .`

 ## Data Access